 The essential key here is to identify the social media metrics that are critical to your organization’s mission.

 Say you have already identified your goal and your metrics, what’s next?

-When the business goal and KPIs are clear, that will help you understand why you post the way you do, why you need to engage with this or that company, and why “post YYZ is better than posting ABC.”
-Those are tactics.
+When the business goal and KPIs are clear, and you track it regularly if you are doing this the organic way, the information helps you understand why you post what you post, why you need to engage with this or that company, and why “post YYZ is better than posting ABC.”